tableau/extensions-api/docs/trex_getdata.md

 layout: docs
 ---

-The Extensions API provides methods that you can use to access the data in a dashboard.
-The data you can access includes the summary or aggregated data, that is, the data visible in the worksheet, and also to the underlying data (or full data), which can include data from all fields and tables in the data source.
+The Dashboard Extensions API provides methods that you can use to access the data in a dashboard.
+The data you can access includes the summary or aggregated data, and also the underlying data (or full data).
 If your extension needs to access the full data, there are security implications and your extension needs to declare its intent, so that users of your extension can choose to allow or deny the extension access.
 See  [Accessing Underlying Data]({{ site.baseurl }}/docs/trex_data_access.html) for more information.

 <div class="alert alert-info"><p><b>Note</b> Tableau 2020.2 introduced a new data model.
 To support that model, the Extensions API provides new methods and data structures starting with version 1.4 of the Extensions API library.
 In the new data model, a data source could have multiple logical tables, and logical tables can contain one or more physical tables.
 If you have an existing extension that uses one of the deprecated methods to get underlying data, the method call could fail if the data source contains more than one logical table.
 You should update your extensions to use these new methods.
 The new methods are backward compatible with previous versions of Tableau.